OceanBioME/OceanBioME.jl/paper/paper.md

 # Acknowledgements

 We would like to thank the [Climate Modeling Alliance](https://clima.caltech.edu) team and ``Oceananigans.jl`` contributors for their fantastic project.
-We are also very grateful for the support and funding of the [Centre for Climate Repair at Cambridge](https://www.climaterepair.cam.ac.uk/) and the [Gordon and Betty Moore Foundation](https://www.moore.org/).
+We are also very grateful for the support and funding of the [Centre for Climate Repair, Cambridge](https://www.climaterepair.cam.ac.uk/) and the [Gordon and Betty Moore Foundation](https://www.moore.org/).

 # References